Icons like this don’t come often.

 When purchasing a Shelby Cobra for sale, you receive a capable chassis wrapped around a monster engine.
 The Shelby 427 Cobra engine was designed for racing and heavy-duty environments.
 Known as the “Side Oiler” Ford added an oil gallery on the driver’s side to feed the crank bearings first and cam bearings second.

 Known as priority oiling, it kept the bottom end cooler than competitors.
 While the Shelby 427 Cobra competition models used aggressive camshafts, the showroom model was very conservative.
-It is a hydraulic flat tappet with 500 lift and only 78 degrees of overlap.
+It is a hydraulic flat tappet with a 500 lift and only 78 degrees of overlap.
 This allowed the 427 Cobra mpg to be on-par with other exotics of the era.
 The engine and its condition can make or break the 427 Shelby Cobra price.
 So make sure the numbers match those stored in the Shelby Cobra CSX registry.

 Shelby 427 Cobra Transmission

 Much like most performance cars of the era, the 427 was only available with a manual transmission.
 Ford’s Top Loader 4-speed is nearly indestructible, and the hydraulic clutch linkage was easy to modulate.
 Beefy synchros can be felt through the shifter, and the close ratios make it easy to drive without using the clutch.
 Why can’t cars be this good again?
 It is doubtful that a modern manual gearbox could withstand the 427 Shelby Cobra horsepower.

 Shelby 427 Cobra Interior